-- Blackboard Connect e-blast, robocalls and text messages - District and school websites
+- Robocalls and text messages - District and school websites

 • Official Facebook and Twitter feeds, with messages amplified by shares from schools, PTOs, and other parent organizations

 The EPS Emergency Virtual Instruction Plan will be available on the district website.
 Other communication outreach will include town hall-style webinar meetings, podcasts, fact sheets and FAQs.